Categories

 Step 5 – Preview and Send Your Email

-No doubt, sending emails from Outlook is convenient.
+No doubt, sending emails from Outlook is a convenient option.

 But sending “mass” emails?
 No!!!
 It’s a tedious and unreliable process.